cjunwchen/jekins-okd311/README.md

 	oc serviceaccounts get-token jenkins -n ci
 	#Copy the returned value as it will be needed in the following sections

-# 4. Config credential in Jenkins
+# 4. Config credential in Jenkins server

 Login into Jenkins, click **"Credentials"**, next to **"Jenkins"** within the **"Stores scoped to Jenkins"**, select **"(global)"**, and click on the *left-hand* side, select **"Add Credentials"**.
 Copy the token obtained above and paste it in "Token" below.